 10. Struisbaai, Overberg

-White sand, endless coastline and warm waters?
-You can’t get any better then that.
+White sand, endless coastline, and warm waters?
+You can’t get any better than that.
 Struisbaai is named after its size since it’s the longest natural beach in the Southern Hemisphere, which stretches for a total of 14km in the direction of Arniston.